Before we attempt to understand any philosophy at all, we must understand Aristotle's Principle of Non-Contradiction.

 Explain: Football analogy: The defense of a position is one solid block. and a good quarterback will find a hole in it...

 In law you get a witness to contradict himself...
-Crook alibi theory: He says he was in the barroom at the time of the murder with his friends.
-Photos show him at crime scene...
+Crook alibi theory: He says he was in the barroom at the time of the murder with his friends. security videos show him at crime scene...

 Scientist saw that the theory that planets went in circles contradicted observation, so he came up with theory of ellipses....